RAML API Design

-To create and publish an API specification or fragment, you need to have the permissions covered in "User Access to Design Center."
+To create and publish an API Specification or fragment, you need to have the permissions covered in "User Access to Design Center" below.

 Design Center supports the RAML and the Open API Specification (OAS) 2.0, also known as Swagger.
 You can import an OAS specification to convert the OAS code to RAML.
 You can modify the resulting RAML code in the RAML editor.